AI Climate Justice Lab

 Climate Lounge: A Vibe Shift for your Day, a live stream featuring climate conversations from scientists, researchers, artists, and musicians.

-Wampum.Codes podcast Season 2 launch, featuring indigenous leaders using technology in ways to make positive changes in their communities
+Wampum.Codes podcast Season 2 launch, featuring Indigenous leaders using technology in ways to make positive changes in their communities

 Sounding community response sessions about Indigenous antecedent technologies as a roadmap to sustainable computing